Night Falls on Manhattan: Plot

-After Morganstern suffers a severe heart attack and is unable to run for re-election, Sean is asked to run for D.A. in his place.
-Sean wins the election over Harrison.
-Meanwhile, when Kleinhoff's decomposed body is discovered floating in the river, his address book reveals the names of several officers from precincts who responded to the Washington shooting.
+After Morganstern suffers a heart attack and is unable to run for re-election, Sean is asked to run in his place; he wins the election over Harrison.
+Meanwhile, when Kleinhoff's decomposed body is discovered in the river, his address book reveals the names of several officers from precincts which responded to the Washington shooting.
 A number of officers confess their entanglement in the bribery and narcotics scandal.
-Sean confronts Allegretto, who admits that he took bribes while also colluding to murder Washington with fellow corrupted officers.
-Allegretto later commits suicide after being confronted by Sean.
-Casey later discloses to Sean that he forged a judge's signature on Washington's arrest warrant-the original had expired on the day of the raid.
+Sean confronts Allegretto, who admits that he took bribes while also colluding to murder Washington with fellow corrupt officers; he later commits suicide.
+Casey later discloses to Sean that he forged a judge's signature on Washington's arrest warrant–the original had expired on the day of the raid.
 Sean asks Morganstern, who is recovering at the hospital, for advice on how to deal with the scandal.
-Morganstern tells Sean that being D.A. will be a tough job, but he believes Sean "will be better at it than most".
+Morganstern tells Sean that being DA will be a tough job, but he believes Sean "will be better at it than most."

-Following a voluntary admission of guilt by Casey about the forgery in a private consultation with Judge Dominick Impelliteri (Dominic Chianese), the judge decides to fill out a new warrant back-dated to the day of the raid which purposely obviates the technicality.
-He also suggests to Sean that he destroy the original ,forged warrant.
-Sean tells Vigoda that he plans to resign as D.A., but Vigoda urges him not to quit.
-Vigoda admits that his motives were to expose police corruption only and that Washington should remain in jail regardless of the fake warrant's origins.The film ends with Casey giving the introductory lecture for a new class of assistant district attorneys; urging them to approach their job with diligence and integrity.
+Following a voluntary admission of guilt by Casey about the forgery in a private consultation with Judge Dominick Impelliteri, the judge decides to fill out a new warrant, backdated to the day of the raid, which purposely obviates the technicality.
+He also suggests to Sean that he destroy the forged warrant.
+Sean tells Vigoda that he plans to resign, but Vigoda urges him not to quit.
+Vigoda admits that his motives were to expose police corruption only and that Washington should remain in jail regardless of the fake warrant's origins.
+The film ends with Casey giving the introductory lecture for a new class of ADAs, urging them to approach their job with diligence and integrity.